Insights · 5 min read

 While agile processes can keep product, engineering, and UX teams working in lockstep, keeping additional departments on the same page presents a greater challenge for PMs.

-At this year’s Mind the Product conference in London, FullStory VP of Product Agata Bugaj answered two big questions for the modern product manager:
+At this year’s Mind the Product conference in London, Fullstory VP of Product Agata Bugaj answered two big questions for the modern product manager:

 • What’s the right level of visibility into the product roadmap for marketing, sales, CX, support, and other teams around the organization?